Get the answers to some of the most commonly asked questions about the financial aid process.

 The deadline to apply for Cal Grant is March 2.
 You must submit two forms: a complete FAFSA or Dream Act application AND a GPA verification form.
 Community College students have until September 2 if funds are remaining.
 You can find more Cal Grant information with the CA Student Aid Commission

 The FAFSA and CA Dream Act are just the first step.
 The Financial Aid office should receive your electronic financial aid application from the US Department of Education within a week of your online submission.
-Log on to the CCSF Web4 Portal and check your Financial Aid Status.
-The Web4 Portal tells you what forms and requirements you need to submit to our office.
+Log on to the CCSF MyRam Portal and check your Financial Aid Status.
+The MyRam Portal tells you what forms and requirements you need to submit to our office.
 If there are no requirements listed as “Unsatisfied,” then you must confirm with the Financial Aid Office that your file is complete.
 When the file is complete, you can view our Disbursement Schedule to see when you will receive your funds.

 To check status of your Financial Aid application: